Multi-Zone Benefits of Mini-Splits

 Ductless heating and cooling systems have grown in popularity in recent years as more people become aware of their many benefits.
 While ducted systems are still a very common type of HVAC system, there are several reasons why ductless systems may be a great choice for your home.

-What is Ductless Heating and Cooling?
+What is ductless heating and cooling?

 Ductless heating and cooling systems are designed to maintain indoor comfort without the need for ductwork (flexible metal or synthetic tubes) or a connected whole-home centralized system.

 A ductless system, sometimes referred to as a mini-split system, is often used in small spaces, like a bedroom, office, or workshop.
 You can also have them installed in a renovated attic space or a room addition without having to make any costly ducting changes to your home.
-Ductless units come In single and multi-zone formats.
+Ductless units come in single and multi-zone formats.
 In the later, each Indoor unit has its own thermostat and operates independently from others, even when connected to a single outdoor unit.

 How does it work?